Intentional Therapy For People Who Want Change

 Professional men and women face incredible challenges.
 Living in a business world that values monetary success over personal fulfillment, millions of American professionals are burnt out, frustrated or fearful about their future.
 I help professionals who are intentional about facing their internal challenges and redefining their own success.
 My experience as a former entrepreneur helps me create a unique environment for highly driven professionals.

 Having a life that is geared toward the singular purpose of performance or being “the best” can have harmful consequences.
-My work with current and former athletes centers around meeting mental and behavioral health needs of a population that has been taught to just “fight through it”.
-As a former professional football player, I have extensive expertise in understanding and connecting with athletes.
+My work with current and former athletes and performers centers around meeting mental and behavioral health needs of a population that has been taught to just “fight through it” and suppress their feelings.
+As a former professional football player, I have extensive expertise in understanding and connecting with athletes and performers.

-Adolescent boys (Age 12 and up) go through incredible changes and struggles in this intense time of their lives.
-I work with boys who struggle internally to make sense of what is happening as both their minds and bodies are rapidly changing.
+Teenage boys (Age 16 and up) go through incredible changes and struggles in this intense time of their lives.
+I work with young men who struggle internally to make sense of what is happening as both their minds and bodies are rapidly changing.
 As a father of 3 sons, an athlete who spent 25 years around young men, and former coach I am confident in providing a healing and therapeutic environment for boys.

 Mental Health Counseling Services